Root-finding Approaches for Computing Conformal Prediction Set: Experiments

 \section{Experiments}

-We numerically examine the performance of the root-finding methods to compute various conformal prediction sets for regression problems on both synthetic and real databases.
-The experiments were conducted with a coverage level of $0.9$ \ie $\alpha = 0.1$.
-For comparisons, we run the evaluations on $100$ repetitions of examples and display the average of the following performance statistics for different methods: 1) the empirical coverage \ie the percentage of times the prediction set contains the held-out target $y_{n+1}$; 2) the length of the confidence intervals; 3) the execution time.
+We numerically examine the performance of the root-finding methods to compute various conformal prediction sets for regression problems on both synthetic, and real databases. \eug{We summarize the datasets in \Cref{tab:datasets}}.

+The experiments were conducted with a coverage level of $0.9$\ie $\alpha = 0.1$.
+For comparisons, we run the evaluations on $100$ repetitions of examples, and display the average of the following performance statistics for different methods: 1) the empirical coverage\ie the percentage of times the prediction set contains the held-out target $y_{n+1}$; 2) the length of the confidence intervals; 3) the execution time.
+For each run, we randomly select a couple of input/output $(x_i, y_i)$ to constitute the targeted variables for which we will compute the conformal prediction set, and the rest is considered as observed data $\Data_n$.
+Similar experimental setting was considered in \citep{Lei19}. \\

 From \Cref{lm:empirical_repartition_lemma}, we have $\pi(y_{n+1}) \geq \alpha$ with probability larger than $1 - \alpha$.
 Whence one can define the \texttt{OracleCP} as $\pi^{-1}([\alpha, +\infty))$ where $\pi$ is obtained with a model fit optimized on the oracle data $\Data_{n+1}(y_{n+1})$.
 In the case where the conformity function is the absolute value, we obtain the reference prediction set as in \citep{Ndiaye_Takeuchi19}